MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 ## Create private and public VIP logical networks

 You need a private VIP address pool to assign a VIP, and a public VIP, to the SLB Manager service.
+Note that the procedure for creating both is similar but there are some differences.

-**Use the following steps to create a private VIP**:
+**Do this to create a private VIP**:

 1. Start the **Create logical network Wizard**.
 Type a **Name** and optional description for this network.
 2. In  **Settings** select **One Connected Network**.
 Select **Create a VM network with the same name** box to allow virtual machines to access this logical network directly.
 Select **Managed by the network controller**.